keptn-sandbox/k6-service/docs/k6-jes-example/README.md

 keptn create service microserviceA --project k6-jes -y
 ```

 This command will create a `microserviceA` service.
-It will have a job config file for K6 testing command and file path.
+It will have a job config file for the K6 testing command and file path.

 ## Adding Resources